RobinNagpal/fuel-token-track-docs/02_problem_statement_and_structure.md

 # Output

-In this command `npx fuels@0.82.0 init --contracts ./contracts/TokenTrack/ --output ./frontend/src/sway-contracts-api`, the path we specified with the output flag will have the typed interface files for static type checking and error prevention in accordance with the contract which is helpful in frontend development.
+The output field in the `fuels.config.ts` file contains the path to the frontend directory where the typed interface files will be generated using the command `npx fuels@0.82.0 build`.
+This command will generate interface files which are derived from the contracts for static type checking and error prevention in the frontend development.